Degree requirements and major information

 - A minimum of 5 upper division technical courses distinct to each major must be completed (5 classes beyond any that overlap).

-- If a 9th semester (5th semester for transfer students) is required to complete the dual major then the request must be made at the time of application.
-Requests for an additional semester are generally approved; consult with your Engineering Student Services (ESS) Adviser for more information on the 9th (5th) semester for dual major students.
+- If a 9th semester is required to complete the double major then the request must be made at the time of application.
+Requests for an additional semester are generally approved; consult with your Engineering Student Services (ESS) Adviser for more information on the 9th semester for double major students.

 A simultaneous degree is the pursuit of two majors in two different colleges or schools at UC Berkeley.
 Students pursuing a simultaneous degree must complete all college/schools and major requirements for both programs.
 Applications for a simultaneous degree will be considered only when all of the following requirements have been met: